sunyatin/ASCEND/README.md

 - `genooutfilename: STRING` the output .geno file
 - `snpoutfilename: STRING` the output .snp file
 - `indoutfilename: STRING` the output .ind file
-- `outgroupsize: INT` number of outgroup individuals to sample (we recommand to use a size of 15 individuals)
+- `outgroupsize: INT` number of outgroup individuals to sample (we recommand a size of 15 individuals)
 - `targetpop: STRING` the label of the target population
 - `seed: INT` a seed for the random sampling of outgroup individuals (if this option is not provided, will use the current timestamp as a seed)

-The script will basically output the data subset to the target samples along with `outgroupsize` random individuals that have been set with the label `OUTGROUP`.
+The script will basically output the data subset to the target samples along with `outgroupsize` random individuals that have been set with the population label `OUTGROUP`.

-Note that if you use ASCEND after `pickoutgroups.py`, make sure that the option `outpop` in ASCEND is equal to:
+Note that if you use ASCEND after `pickoutgroups.py`, make sure that the option `outpop` in ASCEND is set as:

 `outpop: OUTGROUP`